 Step One: Stop Being Scared of Classic Literature

-Let’s start with a confession: I was scared of classic books for most of my life.
+I’ve got a confession for you: I was scared of classic books for most of my life.
 I was convinced that I wasn’t smart enough to read them, or that I wasn’t educated enough to understand them.
-Even once I’d completed my degree, I figured I’d studied the “wrong thing” and classic books were reserved for the arts graduates that wore berets and pronounced Nietzsche correctly without even trying.
-This is the book-lover’s version of imposter syndrome; we convince ourselves that because we read a lot of YA, or we prefer prose to poetry, or we struggle with stilted language, that we “don’t belong” in the Classics section, and if we even try to read them everyone will find out we’re a big fat fraud.
+Even once I graduated, I figured I’d studied the “wrong thing” and classic books were reserved for the arts graduates that wore berets and pronounced Nietzsche correctly without even trying.
+This is the book-lover’s version of imposter syndrome; we convince ourselves that because we read a lot of YA, or we prefer prose to poetry, or we struggle with stilted language, that we “don’t belong” in the Classics section.
+We start to think that if we even try to read them, everyone will find out we’re a big fat fraud.

 So, let’s call bullshit on all of that right now.
 The classics are for everyone.
 A classic doesn’t become a classic without a lot of people reading it and loving it for a long time (see above), and statistically at least some of those people must have had the same tastes, education, and interests as you.